@required @sensitive @type=string(startsWith=sk-)

 Sets whether an item is required - meaning validation will fail if the value resolves to undefined or an empty string.

-Default behavior for all items can be toggled using the @defaultRequired root decorator
+Default behavior for all items within the same file can be toggled using the @defaultRequired root decorator.

 # @defaultRequired=false